Education

 Peer-Reviewed

+Margo Echenberg and Raúl Verduzco, “En Memoria: Celebrating Gloria E. Anzaldúa and ‘Doing Work that Matters’ Con pan y cafecito, te recordamos en todo, tanteamos sin tapaojos, desde los márgenes, como mestizas en Nepantla mientras practicamos magia, the path of conocimiento”.
+Humanística: Revista de Estudios Literarios, 2021.

+Jorge Valdez, “Antiracism, Anzaldúa, and the Path of Conocimiento.”
+Journal of Latina Critical Feminism, Issue 3.1.
 2021.
-“En Memoria: Celebrating Gloria E. Anzaldúa and ‘Doing Work that Matters.’”
-Con pan y cafecito, te recordamos en todo, tanteamos sin tapaojos, desde los márgenes, como mestizas en Nepantla mientras practicamos magia, the path of conocimiento.
-Humanística: Revista de Estudios Literarios.
-Eds.
-Margo Echenberg and Raúl Verduzco.

-2021 “Antiracism, Anzaldúa, and the Path of Conocimiento.”
-Journal of Latina Critical Feminism.
-Ed.
-Jorge Valdez.
-Issue 3.1.

-2019:: “The #MeToo Movement and the College Literature Classroom: Creating Safe Spaces of Expression, Healing, and Consciousness.”
-Journal of Latina Critical Feminism.
-Ed.
-Jorge Valdez.
-Issue 2.1.
+Jorge Valdez, “The #MeToo Movement and the College Literature Classroom: Creating Safe Spaces of Expression, Healing, and Consciousness.”
+Journal of Latina Critical Feminism, Issue 2.1.
+2019.

-2018: “Norma Elia Cantú’s Canícula (1997) and Gloria Anzaldúa’s Borderlands, La Frontera (1987) in a Multi-Ethnic Literature Classroom.
+Elizabeth Martinez, “Norma Elia Cantú’s Canícula (1997) and Gloria Anzaldúa’s Borderlands, La Frontera (1987) in a Multi-Ethnic Literature Classroom.
 Teaching Mexicana and Chicana Writers of the Twentieth Century.”
-MLA Options for Teaching, Ed.
-Elizabeth C. Martinez.
+MLA Options for Teaching, 2018.

-2016: “In/civilities of the American Classroom: A Clash between a Chicana Teacher and an Anglocentric School System” El Mundo Zurdo 5: Selected Works from the Meetings of the Society for the Study of Gloria Anzaldúa 2015.
-San Francisco, CA: Aunt Lute Books.
+“In/civilities of the American Classroom: A Clash between a Chicana Teacher and an Anglocentric School System” El Mundo Zurdo 5: Selected Works from the Meetings of the Society for the Study of Gloria Anzaldúa 2015.
+San Francisco, CA: Aunt Lute Books, 2016.

-2011: “A Mestizaje of Epistemologies in American Indian Stories and Ceremony.”
+“A Mestizaje of Epistemologies in American Indian Stories and Ceremony.”
 Nakum Journal.
 Vol. 1-2.
-San Marcos, TX: Indigenous Cultures Institute.
+San Marcos, TX: Indigenous Cultures Institute, 2011.

 Presentations